Divine Field Theory

 ~~~

 Robin was on a roll, to be cautiously optimistic about it.
-The sun was about to set, the day almost finished, and they hadn’t once needed to disturb the actual wizard with any questions.
+The sun was about to set, the day almost finished, and they hadn’t once needed to disturb the actual artificer with any questions.
 So far, Robin had sold thirteen of the store’s basic light modules, and even successfully convinced one of the farmers to invest in an automatic plow.
 Granted, they were at the point in their apprenticeship where this kind of work was expected of them, but it was still nice to prove that their knowledge of magic, not to mention their salesmanship, was steadily improving.
 And in the quiet times, when the shop was empty, they could sit and appreciate the fact.

 “Ahoy there, how’s the god catching?”